M66B/FairEmail/FAQ.md

 Since FairEmail is meant to be privacy friendly, the following will not be added:

-* Open links without confirmation
+* Opening links without confirmation
-* Show images and original messages without confirmation, see also [this FAQ](#user-content-faq35)
+* Showing original messages without confirmation, see also [this FAQ](#user-content-faq35)
 * Direct file/folder access: for security/privacy reasons (other) apps should use the [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider), see also [this FAQ](#user-content-faq49)

 Confirmation is just one tap, which is just a small price for better privacy.